seandkim/Montgomery-AI/doc/log.md

 - Colab: masks.
 Find rectangular mask?

 ## 6th

 - PCA to crop and rotate the image based on mask
 - canny edge: had to skip blurring because fret bar would not be detected

 ## 7th

 - rotating hand coordinate was a pain... => create your own class

 ## 8th

 - librosa: lots of noise, overtone
 - multiple notes at the same time is tough
 - crepe: cnn solution

+## 9th

+- 0th fret is hard to catch
+- hard thing is we don't know which strings being played
+- piano might be easier (z-index to detect if keys are pressed)

 ```shell
 Benchmark test for processing mp3 audio for 10 seconds